dalenewman/Cfg-NET/README.md

 * value (as in the default value)
 * decode (as in decode XML entities, if necessary)

-__Note__: In code, property names are title (or proper) case
+__Note__: In code, property names are title (or proper) case (e.g. `BackupsToKeep`).
-(e.g. `BackupsToKeep`).
 You don't have to use slugs here.

 ##Testing

-I good way to show that it's working is to write a unit test.
+A good way to show that it's working is to write a unit test.
-Here's one that loads **BackupManager.xml** and checks all the values.
+Here's one that loads *BackupManager.xml* and checks all the values.

 <pre class="prettyprint" lang="cs">